Olesya Golovneva

 Recordings of the artist currently include Iolanta with Dmitri Kitajenko as CD and Luisa Miller and La Boheme as DVD of the Malmö Opera.

-Olesya Golovneva comes from Pskov in Russia and completed her studies in St. Petersburg and at the University of Music in Vienna with Prof. Robert Holl in the subject of Lied and Oratorio with distinction.
-She is a prize winner of the N. Rimskyj-Korsakow Competition and the International Vocal Competition’s - Hertogenbosch.
+Born in Pskov, Russia, Olesya Golovneva completed her studies in St. Petersburg and at the University of Music and Performing Arts in Vienna, where she graduated with distinction under Prof. Robert Holl in Lied and Oratorio.
+She is a prizewinner of the Nikolai Rimsky-Korsakov Competition and the International Vocal Competition 's-Hertogenbosch.

 2025/26